Friendship Bridge (Germany-France): Bridge of 1993

 The new three-bay bridge has a width of 3.5 m, a length of 140.2 m and consists of a river bridge and an outland bridge.
 The river bridge features open spans ranging between 58.8 m and 65.9 m.
 It has a haunched steel composite construction with a box girder cross section, whose overall height varies between 1.5 m at the abutment and 3.5 m over the river piers.
 The outland bridge has a span of 14.2 m and a reinforced concrete superstructure.
 The building costs added up to 4 million DM ("German marks").
 The offices responsible for the architectural planning were Andree from Dillingen and Dincher from Saarbrücken, whereas the companies Modernbau (formerly a subsidiary of Bilflinger + Berger) and Dillinger Stahlbau (steel construction) were responsible for the bridge's construction.

 The filigree bridge is eye-catching, thanks to its burgundy painted metal railing and the historically arched lamp posts with their bell-shaped lamps.
 This impression is made even stronger by two silver, pointedly arched, non-structural light-metal pylons, which tower over the walkway like two Gothic archways.
 Between their pinnacles, additional lamps hang from a support cable, which is an added symbol of the uniting nature of the bridge.
 Due to building laws, the pylon stands on the "French half" of the bridge inside the balustrade whereas on the German side it is attached on the outside.
 The electrical power supply is provided by the French company EDF and is paid for by the municipality Grosbliederstroff.

-The 40th anniversary celebration of this first post-war bridge construction was held on the 5th of May 2004 by several hundred official representatives from 77 municipalities and communal organisations which came from the greater area of Saarbrücken/East Moselle to honour the occasion: In the very middle of the bridge they signed a resolution, containing further goals of border-crossing collaboration in this "Eurodistrict" within the Euroregion SaarLorLux.
+The 40th anniversary celebration of this first post-war bridge construction was held on 5 May 2004 by several hundred official representatives from 77 municipalities and communal organisations which came from the greater area of Saarbrücken/East Moselle to honour the occasion: In the very middle of the bridge they signed a resolution, containing further goals of border-crossing collaboration in this "Eurodistrict" within the Euroregion SaarLorLux.